Part 3 in a Series on Procurement in the Security Industry

 4. Have we ever had problems with security teams?

-It goes without saying, but you want to try your hardest to avoid letting bad history repeat itself.
+You want to try your hardest to avoid letting mistakes to be repeated.
 Do so by figuring out what aspects of your previous engagement with a security company went wrong, and what early-warning signs you might have missed that could have tipped you off.

 Questions to Ask Security Teams